endojs/endo/packages/ses/README.md

 * **Strict mode** SES enforces JavaScript strict mode that enhances security, for example by changing some silent errors into throw errors.
-* **POLA** (Principle of Least Authority) By default, Compartments receive no ambient authorithy.
+* **POLA** (Principle of Least Authority) By default, Compartments receive no ambient authority.
 They are created without host-provided APIs, (for example no `fetch`).
 Compartments can be selectively endowed with powerful arguments, globals, or modules.